RAF Defford

-Royal Air Force Defford or more simply RAF Defford is a former Royal Air Force station located 1.1 mi northwest of Defford, Worcestershire, England.
+Royal Air Force Defford, or more simply RAF Defford, is a former Royal Air Force station located 1.1 mi northwest of Defford, Worcestershire, England.

 History

 Second World War

 At the outbreak of the Second World War, Croome Court and its surrounding estate was requisitioned by the Ministry of Works.
-The main palladian house was initially leased for a year to the Dutch Government as a possible refuge for Queen Wilhelmina of the Netherlands to escape the Nazi occupation of the Netherlands.
-However, evidence shows that they only stayed for two weeks at most, and later emigrated to Canada.
+The main Palladian house was initially leased for a year to the Dutch Government as a possible refuge for Queen Wilhelmina of the Netherlands to escape the Nazi occupation of the Netherlands.
+However, evidence shows that they only stayed for two weeks at most.

 Construction of RAF Defford was started at the outbreak of war, and completed in 1941.
 For a few months the airfield was used as a satellite station by the Vickers Wellington bombers of No. 23 Operational Training Unit RAF (OTU), based a few miles away at RAF Pershore.

 In May 1942, the Telecommunications Research Establishment (TRE), responsible for radar research and development, and located near Swanage, moved to Malvern College.
 At the same time the Telecommunications Flying Unit (TFU), later named the Radar Research Flying Unit (RRFU), which operated flight trials on behalf of the TRE, transferred its aircraft to Defford.

 So hurried was the move to Defford that many of the personnel had to be accommodated in tents at first.
 However, at Defford the tempo of work carried out by TFU increased month by month, and by 1945 there were approximately 2,500 personnel and 100 aircraft on the station.

 Civilian scientists, flying from Defford with aircrews drawn from the Royal Air Force and Royal Navy, tested radar systems which were to revolutionize the operational capability of Allied aircraft.
 Early successes with Airborne Interception (AI) systems were demonstrated by John "Cats Eyes" Cunningham and other night fighter pilots.
-While Air to Surface Vessel (ASV) radar enabled the German U-boat menace to be effectively countered in 1943, and thus was critical to the success of the Battle of the Atlantic.
+Air to Surface Vessel (ASV) radar enabled the German U-boat menace to be effectively countered in 1943, and thus was critical to the success of the Battle of the Atlantic.
 By 1944, H2S radar was enabling accurate navigation and target identification to be achieved by Bomber Command crews, taking part in the strategic bombing offensive.

 No. 1001 Signals Unit RAF and the Special Installation Unit RAF were also here at some point.

 There were many other notable "firsts" demonstrated by TFU.
 A converted Wellington bomber was the forerunner of the modern AWACS aircraft.
 This was successfully used to detect fast-moving German E-boats, and to control their interception by other aircraft.
 The world's first automatic "hands off" approach and landing was made by Boeing 247 DZ203 at Defford in January 1945.